-This was agreed by High Peak Borough Council (HPBC), who issued a Screening Opinion on 19 April 2011, prior to submission of the original application, confirming that the development will not require an Environmental Impact Assessment.
+This was agreed by High Peak Borough Council (HPBC), who issued a Screening Opinion on 19 April 2011, prior to submission of the original outline application for the adjacent site, confirming that the development will not require an Environmental Impact Assessment.

-The detailed and layout plans that accompany the application demonstrate that the application site can accommodate 93 dwellings.
-These plans propose a mix of mews/ terraced, semi-detached and detached houses that will meet local needs, a proportion of which would be affordable.
+The detailed and layout plans that accompany the application demonstrate that the application site can accommodate 44 dwellings.
+These plans propose a mix of semi-detached, detached houses and apartments that will meet local needs and market demand, a proportion of which would be affordable.